-Simply put, traditional education focuses primarily on content for the sake of content.
+Simply put, traditional education often focuses on content for the sake of content.
 The purpose for learning the content boils down to a need to satisfy knowledge of state-determined standards with standardized tests being the main vehicle for doing so.
 Students learn content only for what seems to be a purpose of passing the course or achieving a certain score on an assortment of tests.
-The trouble here is that little retention occurs once they earn their score, and very little emphasis is placed on the learning process itself.
+The trouble here is that little retention occurs once they earn their score, and very little emphasis is placed on problem solving and the learning process itself.

 In using a PBL model, we turn traditional academic content into engaging learning experiences that present the content to students in ways they would encounter it in the "real world" or is meaningful to them.
 Students in NewTech@Mann are first presented with a real-world problem that they can only solve by growing their skill set or learning new information to better solve that problem.
 We skillfully present them with problems that will create a demand for our content, which still supports those same state standards.
 Our teachers, who take on the role of facilitators, then work to fill that demand through activities and opportunities for exploration of the content.
 This makes the students more invested in their own learning and propels them through the process of critical thinking.
 To increase student engagement for each problem, we try to make the work as relevant as possible by incorporating the community, either locally or globally, in some way.
 We strive to present problems framed around the issues of real individuals in the school, neighboring communities, or the global community.